jsfuentes/Code-Cheatsheet/Python/environments.md

 - Manages environment and pip simuletously
 - Using new commands mean you dont have to remember to pip freeze
 - can have dev and prod envs
-- Easy way to enforce others use the best practice of environments
+- Easy way to enforce others use the best practice of environments, environments allow different global versions of packages
+- Actually better syntax then virtual environments and pip freeze

 Disadvantages